 Roasting a whole Red Snapper is simple and comes out right every time.
 The skin cooks up with a light crisp, the inside stays juicy, and lemon with fresh herbs pulls it all together.

-Mangrove Snapper with Garlic Butter Sauce
+Snapper with Garlic Butter Sauce

-Crispy Yellowtail Sandwich
+Crispy Snapper Sandwich

 Summary